Extension Complexity, MSO Logic, and Treewidth: Introduction

-{\em Our Contribution.} We prove that satisfying assignments of an MSO$_2$ formula $\varphi$ on a graph of bounded treewidth can be {\em expressed} by a ``small'' linear program.
-More precisely, there exists a computable function $f$ such that the convex hull -- $P_{\varphi}(G)$ -- of satisfying assignments of $\varphi$ on a graph $G$ on $n$ vertices with treewidth $\tau$ can be obtained as the projection of a polytope described by $f(|\varphi|, \tau)\cdot n$ linear inequalities; we call $P_{\varphi}(G)$ the {\em MSO polytope}.
+Our contribution is two-fold.
+First, we prove that satisfying assignments of an MSO formula $\varphi$ on a graph of bounded treewidth can be {\em expressed} by a ``small'' linear program.
+More precisely, there exists a computable function $f$ such that the convex hull, which we denote $P_{\varphi}(G)$, of satisfying assignments of $\varphi$ on a graph $G$ on $n$ vertices with treewidth $\tau$ can be obtained as the projection of a polytope described by $f(|\varphi|, \tau)\cdot n$ linear inequalities.
 All our results can be extended to general finite structures where the restriction on treewidth applies to the treewidth of their Gaifman graph~\cite{Libkin:04}.

 Our proof essentially works by ``merging the common wisdom'' from the areas of extended formulations and fixed parameter tractability.
-It is known that dynamic programming can usually be turned into a compact extended formulation \cite{Martin:1990,Kaibel11}, and that Courcelle's theorem can be seen as an instance of dynamic programming \cite{Kreutzer:08}, and therefore it should be expected that the polytope of satisfying assignments of an MSO formula of a bounded treewidth graph be small.
+It is known that dynamic programming can usually be turned into a compact extended formulation \cite{Kaibel11,Martin:1990}, and that Courcelle's theorem can be seen as an instance of dynamic programming \cite{Kreutzer:08}, and therefore it should be expected that the polytope of satisfying assignments of an MSO formula of a bounded treewidth graph be small.

 However, there are a few roadblocks in trying to merge these two folklore wisdoms.
 For one, while Courcelle's theorem being an instance of dynamic programming in some sense may be obvious to an FPT theorist, it is far from clear to anyone else what that sentence may even mean.
 On the other hand, being able to turn a dynamic program into a compact polytope may be a theoretical possibility for an expert on extended formulations, but it is by no means an easy statement for an outsider to comprehend.
 What complicates the matters even further is that the result of Martin et~al.~\cite{Martin:1990} is not a result that can be used in a black box fashion.
 That is, a certain condition must be satisfied to get a compact extended formulation out of a dynamic program.
 This is far from a trivial task, especially for a theorem like Courcelle's theorem.